1. Home

 • etc

-Anything that is unique enough for your application and its requirements.
+Anything that’s unique enough for your application and its requirements.

 Context